top of page

 Yellow padlock icon with a blue shackle on a red square background, featuring a glossy highlight on the top left corner.

-Cybercriminals are shifting tactics.
-Instead of attacking your systems directly, they often target third-party software, services, or vendors you depend on daily.
-For small businesses with limited resources, this can feel overwhelming: how do you protect every piece of the puzzle?
+Cybercriminals are changing their approach.
+Rather than attacking your systems directly, they often go after the third-party software, services, or vendors you rely on every day.
+For small businesses with limited resources, this can feel overwhelming.
+How do you protect every part of your operation?

-In 2023 alone, supply chain cyberattacks in the U.S. impacted 2,769 entities—a 58% jump from the year before and the highest since tracking began in 2017.
+In 2023, supply chain cyberattacks in the U.S. hit 2,769 organizations.
+That’s a 58% jump from the year before and the highest number since tracking began in 2017.

-The upside?
-You don’t have to face this alone.
-With the right approach, even small businesses can manage supply chain risks.
-Below are simple, actionable steps to turn third-party weaknesses into security strengths.
+The good news is you don’t have to face this alone.
+With the right steps, even small businesses can manage supply chain risks.
+Here are some simple ways to turn third-party weaknesses into strengths.

 Why the Supply Chain Is Often the Overlooked Threat

-Here’s the reality: while many businesses invest heavily in securing their internal networks, they often ignore vulnerabilities in their external partnerships.
-Each vendor, service provider, or cloud platform that connects to your systems creates a possible path for attackers.
+Many businesses invest heavily in securing their own networks but often miss weaknesses in their outside partnerships.
+Any vendor, service provider, or cloud platform connected to your systems could be a way in for attackers.

-Worse still, most companies don’t fully understand their third-party ecosystem—what data is shared, who has access, or what risks are involved.
+Even worse, most companies don’t fully understand their third-party ecosystem.
+They might not know what data is shared, who has access, or what risks exist.

 Step 1: Build a Full Vendor Inventory

-Think you know all your external partners?
+Do you know all your external partners?
 You might be surprised.
-Start by creating a dynamic, regularly updated list of every third party that has access to your data or systems.
+Start by making a list and updating it regularly.
+Include every third party with access to your data or systems.

 • Document all third parties: Include software providers, contractors, and anyone else who handles sensitive data.

-• Dig into their connections: Your vendors may rely on other vendors—risks often lie in these second or third layers.
+• Check their connections too.
+Your vendors may rely on other vendors, and risks can exist in these second or third layers.

-• Update frequently: Business relationships evolve.
-Ensure your inventory stays current and reflects any changes.
+• Update your list often.
+Business relationships change, so keep your inventory current and reflect any updates.

 Step 2: Assess the Risk Level of Each Vendor

-Not every vendor poses the same risk.
-A supplier managing your customer database deserves more scrutiny than one delivering printer paper.
+Not all vendors have the same level of risk.
+A supplier who manages your customer database needs more careful review than one who just delivers printer paper.

 Categorize vendors based on: